apache/arrow/docs/source/developers/archery.rst

 ===============================

 To ease some of the daily development tasks, we developed a Python-written utility called Archery.
+Many operations in Archery make use of docker :ref:`Docker <docker>`.

 Installation
 ------------

 Archery requires Python 3.6 or later.
 It is recommended to install archery in *editable* mode with the ``-e`` flag to automatically update the installation when pulling the Arrow repository.
 After cloning the Arrow repository, from the top level directory install Archery by using the command